Overview

 Updates made via the Customer-facing API are now recorded in History Logs.
 You have a complete audit trail of all modifications, regardless of whether they were made through the UI or the API.

-- Access the API documentation at:
+- Access Swagger UI (interactive API documentation) at:

 https://[your-api-domain]/api-user-doc - Base URL for API requests: